 The metro is one of the easiest ways to get around major cities like Rio and São Paulo.
 Fares are around R$3.50 - R$3.80.
 If you plan to use the metro often, there are rechargable travel cards you can purchase.

-The metros are generally cleaner and safer than travelling by local bus.
+The metros are generally cleaner and safer than traveling by local bus.
 However, the metros do not operate at night (unless it's Rio Carnivale) so you will need to make alternative arrangements.

 Be aware of discount tickets on the street, they are likely to be fakes.
 Always purchase from a metro station ticket booth or machine.

 As always, when traveling on the metro make sure that you keep watch of your belongings at all times, especially during peak hours when metro carriages are packed full.